zdravkov/kendo-docs/api/wrappers/jsp/upload.md

         <kendo:upload-remove>
             <script>
                 function(e) {
-                    // Code to handle the Remove event.
+                    // Code to handle the remove event.
                 }
             </script>
         </kendo:upload-remove>
     </kendo:upload>

 ### <kendo:upload-select>

 Triggered when a file(s) is selected.
 Note: Cancelling this event will prevent the selection from